- Project files

 - generated by the execution of code in a workspace or run

 Each of these ways of modifying a project’s files creates a new revision of the project.
-Whenever you start a run or workspace from a Domino project, the files in that project are loaded onto the machine performing the run or hosting the workspace.
+Whenever you start a Run from a Domino project, the files in that project are loaded onto the machine hosting the Run.
 This machine is known as the executor.
 The project files are mounted in the

 /mnt directory, which is in the filesystem root of the executor.
 Domino keeps track of changes to this directory.
-When a run completes or you sync your workspace, Domino will record changes to
+When a Run completes, Domino will record changes to

 It is also possible to add external Git repositories to projects.
 Doing so makes the contents of those repositories available in runs and workspaces in the

 /repos directory of the executor.
-Click to read more about Git repositories in Domino.
+To learn more, read about Git repositories in Domino.

 There are several special filenames reserved by Domino.
 These files control the revisioning behavior, results display, and run comparison features of a project.